AmethystBird/COMP3016-Lab-Tasks/Lab1/README.md

     namespace2::Hello();
 }
 ```
-### Default

 Without namespaces, this would not be possible due to the C++ compiler being unable to disambiguify which name refers to what.
 The code would fail to compile as a result.

+### Default
-However, for the case where a particular namespace is being used more frequently than another within a cpp file, the namespace can be effectively hidden if one declares it as the default namespace for that cpp file.
+For the case where a particular namespace is being used more frequently than another within a cpp file, the namespace can be effectively hidden if one declares it as the default namespace for that cpp file.
 While the use of the namespace prefix may still be used for the given namespace, it no longer has to be used.
 Of course, this can only be done with one namespace per file, otherwise this would defeat the purpose of them as naming collisions could occur.

 ```c++
 #include <iostream>